cococart-co/react-native-bluetooth-escpos-printer/README.md

 ```

 * scanDevices ==>
   async function , scans the bluetooth devices, returns devices found and paired after scan finish.
-Event [BluetoothManager.EVENT_DEVICE_ALREADY_PAIRED] would be emitted with devices bound; event [BluetoothManager.EVENT_DEVICE_FOUND] would be emitted (many time) as long as new devices found.
+Event [BluetoothManager.EVENT_DEVICE_ALREADY_PAIRED] would be emitted with devices bound; event [BluetoothManager.EVENT_DEVICE_FOUND] would be emitted (many times) as long as new devices found.

 samples with events:
 ```javascript